 Grist Mills and Rural Life

-But time slipped past those simpler days.
-Since we no longer need to take our grains to the mill to be ground into flour and meal, over the past 100 years the old grist mills have fallen out of use and disrepair.
-Most have succumbed to the ravages of time and passed into a distant memory.
+But time has slipped past those simpler days.
+Since we no longer need to take our grains to the mill to be ground into flour and meal, the old grist mills have fallen out of use and into disrepair over the past 100 years.
+Most have succumbed to the ravages of time and passed into distant memory.

-But the fine folks at Hagood Mill Historic Site in Pickens, South Carolina are working hard to preserve a small piece of that rural history.
+But the fine folks at Hagood Mill Historic Site in Pickens, South Carolina are working hard to preserve a small piece of that rural legacy.

-By all accounts the mill grew into a successful business, and along with Hagood’s nearby general store became a gathering place for the rural farmers from the surrounding area.
+By all accounts the mill grew into a successful business, and along with Hagood’s nearby general store became a gathering place for farmers from the surrounding area.

 A Desperate Bid to Save Hagood Mill